Myrciaria caerulescens (Roxa - Blue Guaquiea) - 1 potted seedling / 1 kleiner, getopfter Sämling

 Practical Tip

-One of our plants thrived healthily for over a year exclusively in pure sphagnum moss.
+One of our plants thrived healthily for over two years exclusively in pure sphagnum moss.

 Wichtiger Hinweis